 Fortunately, this is exactly where Light Science Technologies can help.
 Working with customers in vertical farming, greenhouses, it offers expert advice and tailored solutions in lighting, science and technology products by looking carefully at your crop and identifying the right type of light, nutrients and other growing conditions for that crop.

-The perfect recipe for a successful vertical farm
+The perfect recipe for building a successful vertical farm

-“We’ll look at how the plant is growing in great detail and even better, our lab is so well-equipped, we can do this instantaneously,” explains John Matcham, LST’s technical director and a controlled environment agriculture (CEA) expert.
+“We’ll look at how the plant is growing in great detail and even better, our lab is so well-equipped, we can do this instantaneously,” explains John Matcham, Light Science Technologies’ technical director and a controlled environment agriculture (CEA) expert.

 He points out that growing in a vertical farm is similar to working within an incubator.
 Cleanliness is paramount and with this type of farming there’s the ability to control almost everything such as filtering the water and air.